Server uptime is an essential requirement for any business that offers online services.

 As long as more than 50% of the nodes in a single quorum cluster are functional and online, the cluster keeps operating.
 If not, the server cluster stops working until individual nodes are fixed.

-That’s because, in this server cluster type, each node owns and manages its copy of the cluster’s configuration data.
+That’s because each node owns and manages its copy of the cluster’s configuration data in this server cluster type.
 With the help of quorum resources, this data stays consistent across all nodes.

 Single node clusters contain a single node and are typically used for testing, developing, and researching cluster applications.